 Taking only 5 seconds to go online from bootup, Express Gate is the one-stop gateway to instant fun!
 It's a unique motherboard built-in OS.
 You can utilize the most popular Instant Messengers (IM) like MSN, Skype, Google talk, QQ, and Yahoo!
-Messenger to keep in touch with friends, or quickly check on the weather and e-mails just before leaving your house.
+Messenger to keep in touch with friends, or quickly check on the weather and E-mails just before leaving your house.
 What's more, the user-friendly picture manager lets you view your pictures without entering Windows at anytime!
-See pages 2-23.

-- The actual boot time depends on the system configuration, hardware configurations, and product model. - ASUS Express Gate supports file uploading from SATA HDDs, ODDs and USB drive and downloading to USB drives only.
+- The actual boot time depends on the system configuration. - ASUS Express Gate supports file uploading from SATA HDDs, ODDs and USB drive and downloading to USB drives only.